Wynntils/Wynntils/CONTRIBUTING.md

 ### What to include?

-Run `/wynntils bug` in-game to copy system information, open the current instance's logs folder, and open the bug report form with environment details filled in.
-Paste the copied information into the form and attach `logs/latest.log` from the affected session.
-If you restarted the game, use the archived log from that session instead.
+Run `/wynntils bug` in-game to find your logs and open the short bug report form with your version filled in.
+Attach `logs/latest.log` from the affected session and describe what happened.
+If you restarted, use that session's archived log instead.
 For a crash, also attach the matching file from `crash-reports`.
-Review these files for private information before uploading.
+Review files for private information before uploading.
+Copying system information is optional, useful if you cannot attach a log or a maintainer asks for it.

 If the game cannot start, open the instance's game folder through your launcher to find these files and fill in the environment details manually.

-When filing an issue, make sure to answer these seven questions.
-We should be able to reproduce your issue with this information.

-1. What version of the mod are you using?
-Please include a full version number.
-2. What mod loader did you use?
-3. Did you use any other mods?
-4. What operating system are you using?
-5. What did you do?
-6. What did you expect to see?
-7. What did you see instead?
+Include your Wynntils version, whether you tested with other mods, and the log from the affected session.
+Describe what happened, what you expected, and how to reproduce it if you know.
+You can still report a bug that only happened once.

 # How to suggest a feature or enhancement